 How secure are your Critical and High-Value Assets?

 The most valuable data, intellectual property (IP) and trade secrets which form the heart of an organisation’s identity are commonly referred to as its Crown Jewels.
 For most organisations up to 2% of total sensitive data constitutes the intellectual property and other enterprise critical data which represents an estimated 70% of the value of publicly traded corporations.
-A crown jewels approach relies on data asset classification to identifies the crown jewels and along with risk analysis, helps organisations prioritise security efforts and align security investment.
+A crown jewels assessment relies on data asset classification to identifies the crown jewels and along with risk analysis, helps organisations prioritise security efforts and align security investment.

 In an age of persistent targeted cyber attacks, a company's crown jewels have never been more vulnerable.
 The theft, misuse or corruption of these critical assets can cripple operations, severely damage brand reputation, and dramatically reduce shareholder value.